yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-bigmandconvexhulls.md

 In most of the examples related to logic programming and nonconvex models, the importance of explicit bounds is stressed, and this example will try to motivate why this is important, describe the basics of big-M reformulations, and show how you manually can create stronger models by using the [hull](/command/hull) command.

-### Big-M reformulation
+## Big-M reformulations

-Big-M reformulations are used to convert a logic or nonconvex constraint to a set of constraints describing the same feasible set, using auxillary binary variables and additional constraints.
+Big-M reformulations are used to convert a logic or nonconvex constraint to a set of constraints describing the same feasible set, using auxillary binary variables and additional logic constraints.

 As an example, consider the logic constraint **if y == 1 then x==0** where **y** is binary and **x** is a continuous variable, which in YALMIP is written as **implies(y,x==0)**.
 A big-M reformulation of this constraint would be